hengshuaiyao/HengshuaiYao.github.io/README.md

 ---

 - [The Sufficiency of Off-policyness: PPO is still insufficient according to an Off-policy Measure](https://arxiv.org/pdf/2205.10047.pdf).
 Xing Chen, Dongcui Diao, Hechang Chen, Hengshuai Yao, Jielong Yang, Haiyin Piao, Zhixiao Sun, Bei Jiang, Randy Goebel, and Yi Chang.
 AAAI, 2023.
+8777 submissions!
+AI is insanely big.

 This paper has an interesting observation: The famous PPO algorithm fails to discover better policies that is beyond the clip range of the importance sampling ratio.
 In particular, the figure below shows better policies can deviate as much as 20 to 60 times from the policy in last iteration!
 The [1-epsilon, 1+epsilon] clipping for the importance sampling ratio by PPO is way too small.
 If one increases epsilon for PPO, it becomes worse and unstable in performance because of the gradient variances.
 Our P3O is a solution to tame the importance sampling ratio in an interesting way: in theory it allows the importance sampling ratio to go very large while maintaining low gradient variances and stability of the algorithm.
 We also have an interesting interpretation of our method being an exploration method for continuous (-state and -action) reinforcement learning, for which counting based methods such as UCB do not apply.